Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 Some people with OCD reverse ‘bad’ thoughts with a ‘good’ one.
 This could be saying a ‘nice’ thing out loud (similar to vocal tics) to register it as a ‘cancelling out’ of the bad thought.

-Other times, an ‘extra’ tic may be carried out.
+Sometimes, a ‘phantom’ tic may be carried out.

 If someone with Tourette has three blinking tics in a row, a fourth obsessional tic may be carried out if that person dislikes odd numbers.